Existence of probability measure valued jump-diffusions in generalized Wasserstein spaces: Introduction

 The following notation is used throughout the paper.
 For a locally compact Polish space $E$, we let $M_+(E)$ denote the Polish space of positive measures on $E$, and $M_1(E)$ the subspace of probability measures.
 We also write $M(E)=M_+(E)-M_+(E)$ for the space of signed measures on $E$ of bounded variation.
 These spaces are sometimes considered with the topology of weak convergence (defined using bounded continuous functions and denoted $\mu_n\Rightarrow\mu$) or vague convergence (defined using continuous functions vanishing at infinity).
 We remark that if $E$ is compact, then $M_1(E)$ is compact and $M_+(E)$ is locally compact.
 However, if $E$ is noncompact, $M_1(E)$ is not even locally compact.
 See for instance Remark~13.14(iii) and Corollary~13.30 in \cite{K:13} for more details.
+For a Polish space $\Xcal$, we let $C(\Xcal)$ denote the space of all continuous functions $f\colon\Xcal\to \R$.
+Subscripts $0$ and $c$ indicate that the functions are also vanishing at infinity and have compact support, respectively.
+If present, a superscript indicates their degree of continuous differentiability.